sheffieldnikki/centauri-carbon-monitor/README.md

-# Elegoo Centauri Carbon monitor
+# Elegoo Centauri Carbon monitoring script

 This is a simple Python script to monitor the status of one or more 3D printers on your local WiFi network.
 Printers need to support SDCP, which includes the Elegoo Centauri Carbon.